Blog

 50 Life-Changing Ideas

-This is a list of thoughts and ideas that may change your perspective and the way you think.
+This is a list of concepts and ideas that have helped shape my thinking.

-1. Fredkin’s Paradox — The more similar two choices seem the less the decision should matter, yet the harder it is to choose between them.
+1. Fredkin’s Paradox — The more similar two choices seem, the less the decision should matter, yet the harder it is to choose between them.
 As a result, we often spend the most amount of time on decisions that matter the least.
+H/T to Gurwinder Bhogal

-1. The Pareto principle — Known as the 80/20 rule, the Pareto principle states that roughly 80 percent of effects come from 20 percent of the causes.
-For example, 80 percent of this site’s traffic comes from 20 percent of the articles.
+1. The Pareto Principle — Known as the 80/20 rule, the Pareto principle states that roughly 80 percent of effects come from 20 percent of the causes.
+For example, 80 percent of this site’s traffic comes from 20 percent of the essays.
 More importantly, 20 percent of our work leads to 80 percent of the most impactful outcomes.
 Do the things that matter.
 Ignore the rest.

-1. Decisions — Time is the only cure for indecisiveness.
+1. Indecisiveness — Ultimately, time cures indecisiveness.
 If you don’t make decisions, time will do it for you.
-There’s plenty of company and misery when you let yourself become a product of circumstance.
 Not making a choice is a choice.

-1. The Lindy Effect — The longer a technology or idea has existed, the longer it will continue to exist.
-For example, technology like television and email will be used for a long time because they have existed for a long time.
-Also, the longer we maintain a relationship the longer the relationship will stay intact.
-The longer we maintain a habit, the longer the habit will continue, and so forth.
+1. The Lindy Effect — The longer a thing exists, the longer it will likely continue because its age shows its ability to endure trends, erosion, diminution, and, obsoletion.
+For example, the longer we maintain a habit, the longer the habit will likely continue, and so forth.

 1. Parkinson’s Law — Work expands to fill the time allotted.
-If we have an hour to complete a task we will take an hour to do it.
-If we have 6 months to complete a task we will drag it out for 6 months.
-Set deadlines.
+If we have an hour to complete a task, we’ll take an hour to do it.
+If we have six months to complete a task, we will drag it out for six months.

-1. Goals — Most people aim for mediocrity convinced they are incapable of doing extraordinary things.
-This makes the level of competition fiercest for ‘realistic goals’ making them the most time and energy consuming.
-Success becomes easier when you pursue things others are ignoring.
+1. Goal setting — Most people aim for mediocrity convinced they are incapable of accomplishing extraordinary things creating a fierce level of competition for ‘realistic goals’ making them the most time and energy-consuming.
+The loftier the goal, the less competition there is.
+Pursue what others ignore.
 H/T to Tim Ferris

-1. Pivoting — Not every choice in life has to be binary.
-When you feel like quitting you may just need to pivot.
+1. Pivoting — Not every choice is clear-cut.
+When you feel like quitting, you may just need to pivot.
 Take a side step and gain more information.
 Pivoting can also be considered a half measure.
 There are times when you should just quit.

-1. Moderation — Most things are good in moderation.
+1. Moderation — Many things are good in moderation.
 Few things are easy to moderate.

-1. The Barbell Strategy — In most cases, it’s best to avoid the middle.
-For example, buying high-quality items or cheap throwaway items.
-The middle is an item that is neither inexpensive nor high quality.
-The Barbell Strategy can be applied to our daily lives as well.
-Either be fully engaged in work or fully engaged in leisure.
+1. The Barbell Strategy — In most cases, avoid the middle.
+For example, purchase high-quality items or cheap throwaway items — nothing in between.
+The middle is an item that is neither inexpensive nor high-quality.
+The Barbell Strategy can be applied to life.
+Either be fully engaged in work or fully involved in leisure.
 The middle is mediocre.
+H/T to Richard Meadows

-1. The Law of Diminishing Returns — All environments have ceilings.
-A stopping point where personal growth is no longer possible.
-Chances are, at some point, you extracted most of the value of whatever it is you’re doing.
+1. The Law of Diminishing Returns — Most things have ceilings.
+A point where personal growth is no longer possible.
+Chances are, at some point, you extracted most of the value out of whatever you’re doing.
 This idea includes careers, hobbies, and social environments.

-1. Crab mentality — When a crab in a bucket tries to escape, the other crabs will reach up and pull it down.
+1. Crab Mentality — When a crab in a bucket tries to escape, the other crabs will reach up and pull it down ensuring collective demise.
 So much so, that if you have a bucket of crabs, there’s no need to put a lid on it.
-On a journey of self-improvement, most people will try to pull you down and keep you at their level.
+On a mission of self-improvement, most people will try to pull you down and keep you at their level.

-1. True cost — Everything has a true cost and it’s more than just money.
-It is freedom and a portion of our time on earth.
+1. True Cost — Everything has a true cost and it’s more than money.
+It is freedom, mental bandwidth, and a portion of our time on earth.

 1. Politics — You shouldn’t have to rely on your government nor should you have to pay much attention to what they are doing.

-1. Luck potential — If given two options, choose the one that has more luck potential.
-[Ex.
-Going to a cocktail party versus staying home and watching tv.]
+1. Luck Potential — If given two options, choose the one with more luck potential.
+For example, going to a party versus staying home and watching television.
+H/T to David Perell

 1. The Compound Effect — Small actions build up over time.
-One small action has little effect yet 100 small actions can build up to create a large result.
+One small action has little effect yet 100 small actions can build up creating large results.
 Seemingly insignificant improvements have a greater outcome when consistency is applied.

 1. Have to’s“There are no have to’s, just choices.” — Eleanor Roosevelt

-1. Choosing actions — By choosing to do one thing we choose not to do another.
+1. Opportunity Cost — By choosing to do one thing, we choose not to do another.
 By saying yes, we are effectively saying no to something else.
 Everything works like this.
-You can’t have both.
+We can’t have both.

-1. Writing — Clear writing is a function of clear thinking.
+1. Thinking Through Writing — Clear writing is a function of clear thinking.
 If you want to understand a topic, write about it.
 If you can’t write it, you don’t fully understand it.

-1. Digital haze — It’s impossible to be creative in a stale environment.
-Yet most of us spend our days swiping and scrolling — seeing the same things over and over again.
-The days pass quickly as we search for something that we know is not there.
+1. Digital Haze — It’s difficult to be creative in a stale environment.
+Yet most of us spend our days swiping and scrolling — seeing the same things over and over.
+The days pass quickly as we search for something we know is not there.
 Things become foggy and focus is fleeting.
-We wonder where the time went and why we’re unable to gain clarity.
+We wonder where the time went and why we can’t gain clarity.
 We can’t see the trees through the forest because of the digital haze.

 1. Inversion — Consider reframing questions to their opposite counterpart.
 For example, you can never be sure what is going to work.
-Instead, try to eliminate the things that surely won’t work.
+Instead, try to eliminate things that surely won’t.

 1. Business models — The first thing on a business model should be personal life design.
 Most entrepreneurs get this backward.

-1. Apologies — It’s often more beneficial to break the rules and apologize later.
+1. Breaking rules — It’s often more beneficial to break the rules and apologize later.
 A thoughtful apology is almost always accepted.
 The upside of breaking a rule is usually greater than the downside of having to say: ‘I’m sorry.’

-1. Accessibility — People will waste your time without knowing they’re doing it.
+1. Boundaries — People will waste your time without knowing they’re doing it.
 The only way to combat this is by reducing their access to you by setting thoughtful boundaries.

 1. Serendipity — Also known as happy accidents, serendipity occurs at the intersection of wisdom and chance.
 To create more of it, be curious, consistently learn new things, and experiment.

-1. Luck — Luck is something we create.
+1. Luck — Luck is manufactured.
 It is a function of surface area and a reward for hard work.
 It comes from taking risks and running the possibility of looking like a fool.

 1. Procrastination — Planning, perfectionism, and procrastination are three ways to fail.
 The first two are symptoms of the third.